Female Biologist Asks Reddit If It Was Okay To Use Bird Droppings To Get Rid Of A Creepy Old Man

 That'll teach him a lesson.

-If only women can have bird droppings every time they deal with creepy guys.
+If only women could have bird droppings every time they deal with creepy guys.

 A user isn't on anyone's side in this story.
 Both had faults.